ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 After a few failed attempts `CTF-BR{Tr4nsc3ndence_R3bell10n_wiLl_W1n}` was suddenly accepted, a few minutes before the rerun script came to the same solution.

 ## Conclusion

+We solved this challenge after roughly 14-15 hours of working on it.
+I personally feel like this was a really well thought through and fair challenge.
+It had a really good difficulty to is and was fun to exploit.

+All in all probs and thanks to the Pwn2Win team amd esoj in particular for this challenge.

+I would like to end this writeup with a quote from a team mate of ours after hearing that we were the first and only ones to solve this challenge:

+"[Considering how we play A/D CTFs] stolen_door sounds 100% like enoflag"

+<3 Mmunier and Liikt